-News headlines of tax avoidances schemes can be unsettling, especially if you worked to protect the assets you have a built up over many years to go to your chosen beneficiaries rather the tax man.
+News headlines of tax avoidance schemes can be unsettling, especially if you worked to protect the assets you have built up over many years to go to your chosen beneficiaries rather than the tax man.

-The average inheritance tax (IHT) bill is now more than £200,000, so finding out how you can reduce this for the good of people in your will is a step worth taking.
+The average inheritance tax (IHT) bill is now over £200,000, so finding out how you can reduce this for the good of people in your will is a step worth taking.

-Clive Barwell, an inheritance tax expert at Wren Sterling, says that for most clients who have taken proper financial advice, there shouldn’t be any major concerns, but you shouldn’t take arrangements for granted.
-Here, he runs through some key considerations for inheritance tax.
-Inheritance tax (IHT) planning can be undertaken effectively without being contentious – as you do have allowances and exemptions which you can use each year (and if you don’t, then you’ll lose them.)
+Clive Barwell, a Registered Trust & Estate Practitioner at Wren Sterling, says that for most clients who have taken proper financial advice, there shouldn’t be any major concerns, but you shouldn’t take arrangements for granted.
+Here, he runs through some key considerations for IHT.
+Effective IHT planning can be undertaken without being contentious – as you do have statutory allowances and exemptions which you can exploit each year (and with some if you don’t use them, then you’ll lose them.)

 What does this mean for people with arrangements made several years ago?

-For many people (especially those with more modest estates) who have arranged mainstream planning having taken professional advice, are unlikely to be affected by the rulings from these contentious schemes.
-That said, there are several factors that can have impact on the planning which has already been undertaken:
+Many people (especially those with more modest estates) who have arranged mainstream planning having taken professional advice, are unlikely to be affected by the rulings from these contentious schemes.
+That said, there are several factors that can impact the planning which has already been undertaken:

 Personal changes

-- Are you using more or less of your income than you thought?
-This can affect how you use the assets you have built up.
+- Are you managing or struggling on your income?
+What will the situation be following the first death?
+This can affect how you view the savings and other assets you have built up.

 - Who do you wish to benefit from your estate, how and when?
 Has this changed?